-Infrared Breast Thermography is another diagnostic tool we offer for our Greenville, Spartanburg, and Anderson area patients.
-It is a safe, non-ionizing, non-contact study of breast skin temperature that is useful as a breast health risk assessment.
-It has particular utility in monitoring the effects of breast hormone therapy.
-It is also useful as in the detection of physiologic changes such as hormonal imbalance, lymphatic edema, ductal congestion, chest wall pain syndromes, and angiogenesis.
-Internationally peer reviewed Guidelines for Breast Thermography have been developed by the American Academy of Thermology in 2012 and restated in 2013.
-These guidelines support breast thermal imaging as a breast risk assessment, not unlike high blood pressure screening for vascular disease.
+Infrared Breast Thermography is another assessment tool we offer for our Greenville, Spartanburg, and Anderson area patients.
+It is a safe, non-ionizing, non-contact study of breast skin temperature that is useful as a breast thermal findings assessment.
+It is useful as in the detection of physiologic changes such as hypervascularity, hyperthermia, hormonal imbalance, lymphatic edema, ductal congestion, chest wall and other thoracic pain syndromes.
+Internationally peer reviewed Guidelines for Breast Thermography have been developed by the American Academy of Thermology in 2012 and are restated every three years.
+These guidelines support breast thermal imaging as a breast thermal findings assessment, the results of which can be used to assist in clinical decision making regarding breast health, not unlike high blood pressure screening for vascular disease.

 Thermography measures, images and maps microcirculatory shunting associated with breast circulatory changes in the skin.
-Sex hormones, in particular estrogen and progesterone, can affect breast physiology and circulation.
-Serial studies are helpful in monitoring the effects of hormone replacement therapy and the treatment of fibrocystic disease.
-There are several musculoskeletal applications that impact breast lymphatics, health and associated pain as well.
+Hepatic congestion, musculoskeletal conditions, sex hormones such as estrogen and progesterone, can affect breast physiology and circulation.
+Serial studies can also be helpful in monitoring the effects of hormone replacement therapy or the treatment of fibrocystic disease.

 While breast thermography can play a useful role in monitoring treatment effects, as with most physiologic studies the results of anatomic testing (such as mammography or MRI) may not correlate or may not even be present despite the presence of physiologic change (physiologic findings tend to predate structural findings).
 Thermography can however play an important adjunctive role in clinical diagnosis and in distinguishing between benign, early, advanced, and progressive disease.
 The role of Thermography in cancer detection is frequently misunderstood and deserves special attention.

-Angoiogensis has been called a breast risk health assessment as cancer cells need increased blood flow (angiogenesis) in order to “take” over surrounding breast tissue.
-They also have an increased metabolic rate, which translates into an increase in temperature compared to surrounding normal tissue.
+The concept of using breast thermography to evaluate for angiogenesis is one reason breast thermography used to be called a breast risk health assessment.
+The idea is that as cancer cells need increased blood flow in order to “take” over surrounding breast tissue, progressive hypervascularity on a breast thermography is an harbinger of angiogenesis.
+Since cancer cells also have an increased metabolic rate, physiologic changes associated with that can be seen as hyperthermia with infrared imaging.
+If superficial enough, hyperthermia can be seen with infrared imaging to more readily detect and map out increases in temperature compared to surrounding normal tissue.
 By studying breast tissue with infrared imaging early changes in blood flow can be detected and progressive changes can be assessed over time.

 - Angiogenesis was the first sign appearing on mammography before the appearance of image of breast cancer, predicting in 91 % of the cases which breast might develop breast carcinoma.
 This is an important finding in the detection of the early stages of breast cancer development.